zainafzal08/HodgePodge-Alpha/README.md

 - [ ] ability to whisper to hodge podge
 - [ ] fix up list command output
 - [ ] more useful trigger options
+- [ ] Have it respons with case's messages